-For example, in Southeast Alaska we recognize distinct tribal governments with their own knowledge, management, and understanding of local resources.
+For example, in Southeast Alaska snd Baja California, Mexico, we recognize distinct tribal and local governments with their own knowledge, management, and understanding of local resources.

 We commit to anti-discriminatory teaching by implementing inclusive and equitable teaching practices, and foster inclusive, welcoming class climates.

-For example, all of the Teaching Assistants (TAs) in our lab have participated in the Teaching as an Ethical Practice course through UCSC, with many taking additional pedagogy- and inclusivity-themed courses such as Pedagogy for Graduates and the Diversity and Inclusion Certificate Program.
+For example, all of the Teaching Assistants (TAs) in our lab have participated in the Teaching as an Ethical Practice course through UCSC, with many participating in additional pedagogy training such as the CITL Graduate Pedagogy Fellowship Program, Pedagogy for Graduates, and the Diversity and Inclusion Certificate Program.